- CLIENT SERVICES

-Who is in charge of reviewing LMS content?
+Who is in charge of reviewing Learning Management System content?

 Reviewing LMS content might be done by one specific person or as a team effort.
 If you have a team, it might be easier to divide and conquer, but that might be tough if you are the team.

 Another option is to involve the training requestor or the key stakeholders who requested the training be created.
 You may even need to involve the SMEs in the review to make sure the information is still up-to-date and accurate.